Transformer-based Cross-Modal Recipe Embeddings with Large Batch Training: INTRODUCTION

 \section{INTRODUCTION}

-Cross-modal retrieval tasks have become a trend since the multi-modal data on the Internet has increased explosively.
-Meanwhile, almost every smartphone is equipped with a front camera to take photos, resulting in the need for cross-modal retrieval particularly including the image modality.
-Cross-modal retrieval deals with information from two modalities and enable mutual retrieval between them.
-Among those cross-modal retrieval tasks, cross-modal recipe retrieval has obtained attentions because of the awareness of people about food and health.
 Cross-modal recipe retrieval investigates the relation between recipe texts and recipe images to enable mutual retrieval between them.
-Recipe1M dataset~\cite{im2recipe, recipe1m+} is frequently used as a benchmark to evaluate the performance of cross-modal recipe retrieval frameworks.
-Many methods for completing this task have been proposed.
+Recipe1M dataset~\cite{im2recipe,recipe1m+} is frequently used as a benchmark to evaluate the performance of cross-modal recipe retrieval frameworks.
 One challenge of the recipe retrieval task is that food images usually contain many non-food parts like plates and different backgrounds as noise.
 The recipe texts are perplexing, making them difficult to encode, since there are three components in the recipe text: title, ingredients, and instructions, the last two of which are long and structured texts.
 Most existing works focus just on recipe or image embedding learning, though we believe that a framework that focuses on both recipe and image embedding learning is necessary.